-These physiotherapy exercises have been developed for patients who spend long periods of time in bed or sitting down during their hospital stay, and are able to stand independently.
+These physiotherapy exercises have been developed for patients who spend long periods of time in bed or sitting down during their hospital stay.

 What is the benefit of doing these exercises?

 When spending long periods of time in bed, your muscles weaken and your blood circulation around your body can slow down.
 The benefits of doing these exercises are that they will help you: